getsentry/sentry-cocoa/CONTRIBUTING.md

 # Contributing

 We welcome suggested improvements and bug fixes for `sentry-cocoa`, in the form of pull requests.
+To get early feedback, we recommend opening up a [draft PR](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests#draft-pull-requests).
 Please follow our official [Commit Guidelines](https://develop.sentry.dev/code-review/#commit-guidelines) and also prefix the title of your PR according to the [Commit Guidelines](https://develop.sentry.dev/code-review/#commit-guidelines).
 The guide below will help you get started, but if you have further questions, please feel free to reach out on [Discord](https://discord.gg/Ww9hbqr).

 ## Setting up an Environment